Epidemiological Factors of FCoV Transmission in Multi-Cat Environments

 Genetic Diversity and Breeding Practices

-In breeding populations, prioritize genetic diversity to potentially reduce FIP susceptibility.
-Avoid inbreeding and select for robust health traits.
-Consider retiring or not breeding cats with a history of producing FIP-affected offspring.
+In breeding populaces, prioritize hereditary differences to possibly diminish FIP defenselessness.
+Maintain a strategic distance from inbreeding and select for vigorous wellbeing characteristics.
+Consider resigning or not breeding cats with a history of creating FIP-affected offspring.

 Conclusion